react-navigation/react-navigation/docs/guides/Navigation-Actions.md

 * [Set Params](#SetParams) - Set Params for given route
 * [Init](#Init) - Used to initialize first state if state is undefined

+The action creator functions define `toString()` to return the action type, which enables easy usage with third-party Redux libraries, including redux-actions and redux-saga.

 ### Navigate
 The `Navigate` action will update the current state with the result of a `Navigate` action.